hedgetechllc/amm-sdk/README.md

 Abstract Music Manipulation (AMM) SDK

+## Under Development

+* Finish `iter_timeslices()` to work with playback
--Make get_slices_for_playback(): Create implicit slices for things like glissandos and mordents -Determines that fastest possible timeslice and use that as the time quantization level -Can also select ranges of timeslices
+  * Make `get_slices_for_playback()`: Create implicit slices for things like glissandos and mordents
+    * Determines that fastest possible timeslice and use that as the time quantization level
+    * Can also select ranges of timeslices
--Make get_audio_buffer(): Create PCM audio buffer for note + mods for use in direct playback -MusicXML parser: Take into account "time-only" attributes
+* Implement `get_pcm_samples()` on `Timeslice` to create audio buffer for note + mods to use in direct playback

-- [ ] Finish to_timeslices() to work with playback
+* Add option to `get_duration` to take into account tempo adjustments (e.g. accelerando, fermata, etc.) but ONLY when requested since internally this function is used to combine multivoice parts
-- [ ] Finish MusicXML Reader Implementation
+* Finish MusicXML Reader Implementation
+  * Take into account `time-only` attributes
+  * Scan text attributes for common items (rall., etc.)
+  * Scan `sound` attributes for items maybe not recognized otherwise (rall., etc.)
-- [ ] Finish MusicXML Writer Implementation
+* Finish MusicXML Writer Implementation
-- [ ] Finish MIDI Reader Implementation
+* Finish MIDI Reader Implementation
-- [ ] Finish MIDI Writer Implementation
+* Finish MIDI Writer Implementation
-- [ ] Finish AMM Reader Implementation
+* Finish AMM Reader Implementation
-- [ ] Finish AMM Writer Implementation
+* Finish AMM Writer Implementation
-- [ ] Make Compatible with `no_std`
+* Make fully `no_std` compatible